This article provides details on uploading and managing your files on the Data Republic platform.

 Optimal file size

-We recommend removing the header row and breaking up large files into smaller files (of less than 2GB each when uncompressed) rather than trying to load one large file to the Data Republic platform; then compress each of these files prior to upload to the Data Republic platform (e.g. you can use gzip compression).
+For SFTP uploads, we recommend removing the header row and breaking up large files into smaller files (of less than 2GB each when uncompressed) rather than trying to load one large file to the Data Republic platform; then compress each of these files prior to upload to the Data Republic platform (e.g. you can use gzip compression).

 This will make it easier for you to troubleshoot any issues that may occur during the file upload process or during the subsequent loading of a folder or individual file to a table you create.